Jasmeet-Chicmic/cocos_boiler_plate/assets/PopupComponent/Readme.md

 1. Create your popup UI using Cocos Creator's prefab system.
 2. Save the popup prefab in your project's `resources` folder because popup class loads it dynamically.
-3. PopupManager has a dependency on ResourceManager because of dynamic loading of prefabs, so don't forget to add the ResourceManager class to your project.

 ## 2. Extend Prefab Script with PopupBase Class and Pass Required Properties